asuhub/get-to-know-xo/README.md

 ### About the app

-codeChallenge by Stephanie Manwaring is built using the NERDS stack (Node.js, Express, React, Database-Sequelize).
+codeChallenge by Stephanie Manwaring is a responsive web app built using the NERDS stack (Node.js, Express, React, Database-Sequelize).
 It uses HTML5, CSS3, and Sass.

-It uses materialize css for styling. [materialize css](http://materializecss.com/)
+It uses [materialize css](http://materializecss.com/) for styling.

-It is a responsive deskop application.

 ### Prerequisites